PripyatAutomations/rustyrig-fw/README.txt

 Initially we're targetting devices running linux, with hopes to port to esp32 and maybe stm32.
 Of course, the features available will be reduced on lower-end hardware.

+Be sure to pull submodules:
+	git submodule init
+	git submodule pull

 There's probably missing packages in these lists and some packages no longer needed....

-If you use debian, you can skip this part and use 'make installdep'
+	* Debian *
+	make installdep

+	*others*
 	   Install these packages at minimum:
 		libjson-perl libterm-readline-perl-perl libhash-merge-perl libjson-xs-perl libjson-perl libstring-crc32-perl

 	   Install cpan modules (if on debian)
 		cpan install Mojo::JSON::Pointer

 Files